Skip to main content

 “OSU-Okmulgee’s fundamental purpose has always been and will continue to be preparing its highly skilled graduates for the marketplace and based on research the new name is associated with better jobs and salaries,” said Bob Klabenes, president of OSU-Okmulgee.

-Before going into effect, the name change must go to the Oklahoma State Legislature and then the Oklahoma State Regents of Higher Education for approval.
+The name change must be approved by the Oklahoma State Legislature and then the Oklahoma State Regents of Higher Education before going into effect.

-Known for its strong corporate partnerships, OSU-Okmulgee prepares students to be the technicians of the future for major industry employers, offering three Bachelor of Technology Degree programs in addition to Associate Degrees in Applied Science.
+Known for its strong corporate partnerships, OSU-Okmulgee prepares students to be the technicians of the future for major industry employers.
+It offers three Bachelor of Technology Degree programs in addition to Associate Degrees in Applied Science.

 OSU-Okmulgee is nationally known for its programs in automotive and heavy equipment technology, construction, culinary arts, engineering technology, information technology, nursing, orthotics and prosthetics technology, visual communications and watchmaking.